Iran

 Green rice though, I adored.

-It was probably the only dish I did.
+Probably the only dish I did.

 With loads of mayonnaise, I thought it heavenly.

-I make it at home a lot.
+We make it at home a lot.

 Rice packed with so many fresh herbs it looks green.